jupyter-lsp/jupyterlab-lsp/README.md

 - symbol highlight under cursor now works in both file editors and notebooks,
 - and many other improvements, see the [release notes](https://github.com/krassowski/jupyterlab-lsp/releases/tag/v0.5.0).

+Coming in 0.6.0:
+- automated LSP servers start and traitlets-based configuration
+- "rename" action in file editor
+- improved code navigation when there are multiple jump targets

 ### Coming soon:

 - autocompleter with documentation and sorting based on LSP suggestions